Music Therapy – Taylor Kersey

 It is our belief that preserving a person’s life story is a gift of love and life.
 It is human nature for us to tell stories.
 By doing so, we explain our world and come to understand who we are.

 It is difficult to pick which is sweetest: the story we live, the story we tell or the story we hear.
 Story keeping is counted among the “Healing Arts” because to review one’s life, to leave messages of love and to pass onto others, wisdom learned from life experiences, guides a person on the path homeward.
-Elizabeth, along with founding Story Keeper Dottie Kluttz, and Memory Keeper volunteers work together to provide this important complementary therapy.
+Story Keeper, and Memory Keeper volunteers work together to provide this important complementary therapy.